xiiethan/SpookyToDoList/README.md

 Enjoy the spooky season to-do list!

-A simple halloween themed To-Do List using AJAX and MongoDB to add/remove/delete tasks from the lists
+A simple halloween themed To-Do List using AJAX and MongoDB to add/remove/delete tasks from the database

 Hosted on Heroku - https://spooky-to-do-list.herokuapp.com/